-The first two of these objectives, Climate Change Mitigation and Climate Change Adaptation, have been confirmed by the European Commission, with the third on Circularity due to be finalised the summer of 2022.
+The first two of these objectives, Climate Change Mitigation and Climate Change Adaptation, have been confirmed by the European Commission, with the third on Circularity due to be finalised early 2023.

 BRE has committed to act on the EU Taxonomy in BREEAM, so our clients can save time, money and fulfil their sustainability goals.
 This will provide a strong foundation for compliance, the growth of green bonds and sustainable finance opportunities for BREEAM buildings.

 - WHY BREEAM

 - – Training

 - – Partnerships

 - BREEAM PLATFORM